Jean Segura Player Props: Marlins vs. Mets

-On Saturday, Jean Segura (coming off going 0-for-4) and the Miami Marlins play the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 4:10 PM ET.
+The Miami Marlins and Jean Segura, who went 1-for-4 last time out, take on Kodai Senga and the New York Mets at LoanDepot park, Sunday at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Mets.
+He had a one-hit showing in his previous game (1-for-4) against the Mets.

 Jean Segura Game Info & Props vs. the Mets